-- Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.
+- Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.

 - If you take 1 daily dose at bedtime, do not take the missed dose the next morning.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.